NEWMAC Coach of the Year 2019

-Brian Kelley is entering his fifth season as the head coach of the Engineers in 2017.
-He begins the campaign with a 45-21-7 (.664) overall record.
+Brian Kelley is entering his eighth campaign as the head coach of the Engineers and 12th with the program in 2019.
+He begins the season with a 83-33-17 (.688) overall record in Worcester.

-In addition to four All-NEWMAC performers, Kurt Naugler claimed his third CoSIDA Academic All-District I nod while Riley Doherty was selected as the NEWMAC Rookie of the Year in 2015.
+In addition to four All-NEWMAC performers, Kurt Naugler claimed his third CoSIDA Academic All-District I nod while Doherty was selected as the NEWMAC Rookie of the Year in 2015.
 The Engineers claimed two more All-Conference accolades in 2016 and made Kelley a perfect 4-for-4 in having at least one first teamer.
-Brendan Nemes also garnered recognition as an All-Region third teamer.

 The 2014 team reached the NEWMAC finals for the first time in program history and was ranked sixth in the New England region with a 14-5 ledger.
 Three players drew All Conference selections last season and Eric Crevoiserat earned a spot on the NSCAA All-Region third team.
 Additionally, the team ranked seventh in the country in goals against average in 2014.